shockstars/shockstars/README.md

-calvin or cal  he/it exclusively
+calvin or vin  he/it exclusively

 male , 17 , not tcc